 The Fouda Score is a quantitative rating system that evaluates Egyptian stocks on a scale from 0 to 100.
 It combines multiple technical and momentum indicators into a single, easy-to-understand number.
 A higher score indicates a stronger current opportunity based on the model's criteria.

-Each pillar contributes a weighted portion to the final score.
+Each factor contributes a weighted portion to the final score.
 Trend Strength carries the highest weight because historically, stocks in strong uptrends tend to continue their trajectory.
 Momentum acts as a confirmation signal — a stock trending up with accelerating momentum is more likely to sustain its move.

 Volume Confirmation ensures the price movement has institutional backing.
 A stock rising on thin volume is less reliable than one rising with heavy trading activity.
 The Volatility component adjusts for risk — between two stocks with similar scores, the one with lower volatility is generally preferred.